dbelay19/CryptoClustering/README.md

                                         # CryptoClustering-Module 19 Challenge
-This challenge was meant to help us apply what we have learned in class about unsupervised machine learning which is used to make preddictions and find trends using unlabled data.
-In this particular challenge, I have tried to do market prices change analysis of crypto curriences acrros times.
-To do this, I have imported the necessary liberaries, loaded the csv data, read the data into DF, visualize the data in a graph, transform the data, make line and scatter graphs and PCA analysis.
+This challenge was meant to help us apply what we have learned in class about unsupervised machine learning which is used to make predictions and find trends using unlabeled data.
+In this particular challenge, I have tried to do market prices change analysis of crypto currencies across times.
+To do this, I have imported the necessary libraries, loaded the csv data, read the data into DF, visualize the data in a graph, transform the data, make line and scatter graphs and PCA analysis.
 See details below.

-* Import and data load functions
+* Import functions and reading

 ![image](https://user-images.githubusercontent.com/117956888/235785543-04adcb34-aa73-4c4a-beac-f6e954869973.png)